US Rental Housing Market

-Yet they’re no longer finding them in the stock market, gold and commodities markets, and the bond markets, and bank savings products are offering meager returns as well.
+Investors aren’t seeing the same value in the stock market, gold and commodities markets, and the bond markets, and bank savings products are offering meager returns as well.

 Fortunately, real property that can be purchased outright or through financial leverage to be rented or leased, continues to shine as America’s favorite investment vehicle.
-The popularity of real estate TV shows emphasizes how housing investment and home improvement is this country’s new pastime.

 The US real estate market in 2018 is a small but growing chunk of the now estimated $127 Trillion global real estate market which accounts for 60% of all mainstream assets.